imhicihu/Digitalizacion-workflow/Best_practices.md

 6. Copy those scans or photographs to the right folder that meet the former criteria.
 7. Rotate to the `left` or `right` accordingly.
 8. Unskew every page.
 Set proportions trying do not deform the image.
+9. Unicode character set for the naming of files